Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Leading Order Divergences Around the Mean-Field

 \subsection{Identification of Most Dominant Diagrams}

-The contributions $A^{(2n)}(k,t)$, while themselves divergent, can be dressed by additional overarching rainbow-like structures, generating the more divergent family of terms $F^{(2n)}(k,t)$ that contribute to the full correlation function.
+The contributions $A^{(2n)}(k;t)$, while themselves divergent, can be dressed by additional overarching rainbow-like structures, generating the more divergent family of terms $F^{(2n)}(k;t)$ that contribute to the full correlation function.
 This construction is illustrated diagrammatically in Fig.~\ref{fig:generic_verarching_rainbow}, and is formally analogous to the resummation that yields the dynamical susceptibilities [compare with Fig.~\ref{fig:rainbow_insertions}].
-The diagrammatic relation between $A^{(2n)}(k,t)$ and $F^{(2n)}(k,t)$ contributions can be expressed by an integral equation of the form \begin{widetext}
+The diagrammatic relation between $A^{(2n)}(k;t)$ and $F^{(2n)}(k;t)$ contributions can be expressed by an integral equation of the form \begin{widetext}

-This equation is formally analogous to the linear integral equation that governs the dynamical susceptibilities.
-Close to the mode-coupling transition, this allows us to re-express Eq. \eqref{eq:overarching_rainbows_general} in terms of the long-wavelength limit of the mass operator $\mathcal{M}_{\boldsymbol{0}}(\boldsymbol{k}, \boldsymbol{p})$ acting on $F^{(2n)}(k,t)$, just as is the case for the susceptibilities.
+This equation is formally analogous to the linear integral equation that governs the dynamical susceptibilities, discussed in Appendix~\ref{app:critical_fluct_asymptotics}.
+Close to the mode-coupling transition, this allows us to re-express Eq. \eqref{eq:overarching_rainbows_general} in terms of the long-wavelength limit of the mass operator $\mathcal{M}_{\boldsymbol{0}}(\boldsymbol{k}, \boldsymbol{p})$ acting on $F^{(2n)}(k;t)$, just as is the case for the susceptibilities in Eq.~\eqref{eq:dynamic_eigenvalue_susceptibility}.
 Specifically, we get